gaspersasha/SmartMenu/README.md

  }
 ```

-Pass it asm param to the SmartMenu witch basic title
+Pass it as param to the SmartMenu witch basic title:
  ```
  <SmartMenu title='SmartMenu or SS' list={FirstList}/>
  ```

+ WATCH page.jsx

 ### Testing